 Capsaicin is a great example, it appears to cause a tiny bit of inflammation in the nervous system – but it may also directly (or indirectly) reduce chronic inflammation.
 And the alkaloids in these healthy plant foods aren’t the only substance they contain.
 There are vitamins, minerals, fibre, and other phytochemicals in these foods that all influence their effect on your body.
 See how complex this is?

 So here is what I think about nightshade vegetables, based on my 11 years of dietetic practice and every piece of evidence I’ve seen: no, nightshades don’t cause inflammation and leaky gut.
 In fact, remember that previous study that suggested capsaicin could reduce leaky gut?
 Looks like we’ve got more to learn.

-However, it’s possible to be sensitive to them, particularly if you have significant gut barrier dysfunction (AKA leaky gut) due to the inflammatory bowel diseases, or severe autoimmunity.
+However, it’s possible to be sensitive to them, particularly if you have significant gut barrier dysfunction (AKA leaky gut) due to inflammatory bowel diseases or severe autoimmunity.
 More on that in a second.

 Every plant is a complex balance of naturally occurring plant chemicals.
 And the balance in most nightshade foods is tipped pretty squarely in the anti-inflammatory direction.
 In fact, for tomatoes, which contain not just alkaloids but – gasp! – lectins – the evidence pretty strongly suggests that eating tomatoes is an anti-inflammatory event.
 Study here, here, and here.

 So, should you avoid nightshade foods?
 And how do you know if you are sensitive to them?

 What I’ve seen in over a decade of nutrition practice is that we tend to have an outsized concern for factors that have minimal impact, while we overlook larger contributors.